actions-marketplace-validations/arpitbhasin1_ai-security-ci/README.md

 - Attack prompts are included in reports for transparency
 - Use `DEMO_MODE` for zero-API-cost testing (no OpenAI API calls)

-## 🚧 Early MVP – Feedback Wanted
+## 🚧 Early MVP — Feedback Wanted

-This is a Phase-1 MVP.
+This is a Phase-1 MVP focused on validating the core idea.

-If you tried this and found it:
+If you tried this Action, I’d love feedback on any of the following:

-- confusing
-- useful
-- useless
-- missing something critical
+• Was setup intuitive, or did you get stuck anywhere?
+• Did the tests catch something you didn’t expect?
+• Did the results feel actionable, or just noisy?
+• What would make this usable in a real CI pipeline?
+• What’s the *first thing* you’d remove or change?

+If you only have 30 seconds, even answering **one** of the above helps a lot.

-Please open an issue or start a discussion.
-Brutally honest feedback is welcome.
+Please open an Issue or start a Discussion — blunt feedback is very welcome.

 ## 📄 License